eryar/PipeCAD/docs/en/development/api.md

 | theOffset | double | The translate distance along the direction |

 ## PipeCad.Roate
 Rotate the current item.
-If there is no theAxis, will roate about the current Z axis.
+If there is no theAxis, will roate about the current item Z axis.

 ```python
 PipeCad.Rotate(LinkPoint theAxis, double theAngle)